-Compared with the Bandicoot, the Knog Quokka a more streamlined option that is small and super lightweight (by 11g).
-When the headlamp is in operation, a red halo light effect is created thanks to the transparent silicone, which helps increase visibility to other road users.
-The 4 modes and 4 brightness settings for each mode make it a great option for running in an urban environment.
+Compared with the Bandicoot, the Knog Quokka is a more streamlined option that is small and super lightweight (by 11g).
+When the headlamp is in operation a red halo light effect is created thanks to the transparent silicone, increasing visibility to other road users.
+The four modes and four brightness settings for each mode make it a great option for running in an urban environment.

-Best for mixed-terrain run or low light areas
+Best running head torch for mixed-terrain runs or low light areas

 1. Petzl Actik Core

-Solid and versatile option here.
-The Petzl Actik Core allows you to either use the included rechargeable battery or your own single-use AAA-type ones.
-Extremely simple to use, select one of the three modes using a floodlight and spot beam and a red lamp and you are ready to explore!
-The headband is washable and there is even a whistle built into one of the adjustment buckles.
+The Petzl Actik Core allows you to either use the included rechargeable battery or your own single-use AAA ones.
+Extremely simple to use, select one of the three modes using a floodlight and spot beam and a red lamp and you are ready to explore.

-Be careful with the brightest settings as they will drain your battery really fast but most people won’t need to go as high as 450 lumens (100 allow you to see 40m ahead and 300 up to 65m ahead).
+Be careful with the brightest settings as they will drain your battery really fast, but most people won’t need to go as high as 600 lumens.

 2. Petzl Tikka